 How did your Rémy Cointreau journey begin?

 I started in October 2015, thanks to the V.I.E program in Ghana, Africa, where I was a Brand Activator for Rémy Cointreau.
 In fact, I was the first Rémy Cointreau V.I.E to be placed in West Africa.
-I was based in Dubai, along with four other team members, starting in December 2016.
+Then, I was based in Dubai, along with four other team members, starting in December 2016.
 Our Group is getting bigger and bigger, and I feel lucky to be representing LOUIS XIII, one of the biggest brands on Earth.

 What made you want to leave France and go abroad?